udaniel/udaniel.github.io/_projects/2_sustainable_diets.md

 ---
 layout: page
-title: Sustainable Diets & Health
+title: Sustainable Diets & Planetary Health
-description: Estimating life expectancy impacts from dietary risks
-# img: assets/img/project2.jpg
+description: Data-driven diet optimization for health and environment
 importance: 2
 category: Sustainability
 ---

 ### Project Overview
-In collaboration with DTU Food, this ongoing research applies advanced survival analysis (accelerated failure time models) to estimate years of life lost and gained from specific dietary risks.
+In an ongoing collaboration with **DTU Food (National Food Institute of Denmark)**, my research focuses on **Project MOOMEAL**, an advanced data-driven framework for optimizing sustainable diets.

-The goal is to provide quantitative, data-driven optimization strategies for sustainable diets that benefit both human health and environmental sustainability.
+This project leverages large-scale national dietary data to generate personalized meal optimization strategies that simultaneously maximize human health and minimize environmental impact.

-### Key Outputs
+### Core Approach
-* **Presentation:** *Estimating years of life lost and gained from dietary risks using an accelerated failure time model* (European Public Health Conference, Helsinki 2025).
-* **Publication in Press:** *Machine learning assessment of individual fatty acids and related dietary factors on all-cause mortality risk* (Food Research International, 2026).
+To ensure our dietary recommendations are both sustainable and culturally plausible for the general population, we bridge advanced machine learning with nutritional epidemiology:
+* **Dietary Pattern Mapping:** We apply natural language processing (NLP) techniques to massive datasets of meal sequences, allowing us to map and cluster complex food co-occurrence patterns in real-world diets.
+* **Algorithmic Optimization:** We developed a mathematical optimization framework to recommend targeted food substitutions.
+The model carefully balances health indices and climate boundaries (such as Greenhouse Gas Emissions) while strictly respecting the user's original macronutrient intake and personal preferences.

+### Current Status & Impact
+By anchoring our algorithms to real, observed dietary behaviors rather than theoretical averages, the framework successfully produces personalized, nutritionally and environmentally improved meal recommendations for the Danish adult population.

+*(Manuscripts detailing the full methodology and population-level results are currently in preparation).*